cnlohr/shadertrixx/README.md

 Use the technique here: https://gist.github.com/d4rkc0d3r/886be3b6c233349ea6f8b4a7fcdacab3

+**WARNING**: The above code is not mobile-compliant.
+And may not work on Quest.
+If you have a quest version please contact me.

 Then for instance, you could do the following to get to object space:
 ```c
 po.cppos = mul( mul( clipToViewMatrix, cp ), UNITY_MATRIX_IT_MV );